Schedule your tests and monitor your application

 - Add Result labels - if you have specified result labels, add them into this field.
 Result Labels allows you to add textual labels to your remote runs.
 See Result labels for more information.

 - Test timeout (seconds) - select the number of seconds after which the test will be aborted.
+The default is 10 minutes.
+The max is 3 hours.

 Toggle to pause or re-activate the scheduled test suites.